PaulvanT/CoronaPlotter/CoronaPlotter/README.md

 Format of the function: `Corona(start_date, end_date, country, plotStyle, fitType)`

+Data source: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide (Make sure to use the csv format and to name it `download.csv`)

 ### Cumulative
 ##### cumul
 Run example: `Corona('01-Mar-2020 00:00:00', '22-May-2020 00:00:00', 'Belgium', 'cumul')` (The fitType can be omitted).